-Necen received development consent for the Culcairn Solar Farm (SSD-10288) on 25 March 2021.
+Neoen received development consent for the Culcairn Solar Farm (SSD-10288) on 25 March 2021.
 The Culcairn Solar Farm (the Project) is located on rural land, approximately 4 km southwest of Culcairn, New South Wales (NSW), within the Greater Hume Shire local government area (LGA).
-The Project involves the construction, operation and decommissioning of a 350MW solar farm and associated infrastructure.
+The Project involves the construction, operation and decommissioning of a 350 megawatts (MW) solar farm and associated infrastructure, including a Battery Energy Storage System (BESS).